Speech & Language CPD

 Knowledge and understanding

-- Apply the principles of connectionist modelling to the evaluation and design of aphasia therapy.
+- Apply EBP principles to the evaluation and design of research relevant to practice.

 Transferable skills and personal qualities

-- Exercise initiative and personal responsibility and demonstrate the independent learning ability required for continuing professional development.
+- Demonstrate the independent learning ability required for continuing professional development.

 |Written assignment (inc essay)||100%|